D. H. Lawrence Ranch

 The 160-acre ranch is located twenty miles north of Taos, New Mexico, off Highway 522 near San Cristobal at 8,600 feet.
 An ancient Kiowa Indian trail, still used to travel from Taos Pueblo to the red clay pits in Questa by the Taos Pueblo natives, crosses vertically through the property.
 Under the 1955 Last Will and Testament of D.H.
 Lawrence’s widow Frieda, it was entrusted to the University of New Mexico (UNM) for the purpose of creating a public memorial to the world-renowned writer.

-The Ranch is currently only open by appointment.
-Please contact the following for an appointment, or to communicate any questions or concerns:
+Please contact the following to communicate any questions or concerns:

 Below is an excerpt from an essay by Dr. Katherine Toy Miller.